AlmaLinux 9.5 Released, Here’s What’s New

 The SELinux policy has also been updated, allowing the QEMU Guest Agent to execute commands more securely, and the crypto-policies packages have expanded to include algorithm selection for Java.

-Lastly, if you are currently running AlmaLinux 9.x, everything you need to upgrade to the latest 9.5 release is to run the following DNF command in the terminal:
+Of course, if you are currently running AlmaLinux 9.x series, everything you need to upgrade to the latest 9.5 release is just to execute the following DNF command in the terminal:

 sudo dnf upgrade -yCode language: Bash (bash)